 475. SELECTED TOPICS.
 (1-3) Offered on rotation based on faculty scheduling.

 475A.
 GAME PROGRAMMING.
 (3) Offered on rotation.
 Programming games on the XNA (Xbox) platform.
 Topics include 2D and 3D computer graphics, animation, collision detection, game design, and artificial intelligence.
 Prerequisites: COMP 245 and 345.

 475B.
 COMPILERS.
 (3) Offered on rotation.
 An introduction to the ideas and techniques involved in constructing compilers.
 Topics include formal grammars and languages, lexical analysis, parsing, syntax trees, instruction selection, register allocation, and scheduling.
 Prerequisites: COMP 245, COMP 268, and either COMP 345 or approval of the instructor.

 475C.
 WEB INFORMATION RETRIEVAL.
 (3) Offered on rotation.
 Study how the Web is organized, understand the characteristics and limitations of web search, explore IR techniques, and develop a web search engine.
 Prerequisites: COMP 245, 250 and 345.

 475D.
 MOBILE APPLICATION DEVELOPMENT.
 (3) Offered on rotation.
-Development of native and web applications for mobile devices.
-Specific devices and platforms include Apple's iPhone/iPod Touch and Google Android.
+Development of native and web applications for mobile devices running iOS and Android operating systems.
 Prerequisites: COMP 245 and 345.

 475E.
 COMPUTER SECURITY.
 (3) Offered on rotation.
 This course provides an overview of the computer security landscape.
 Topics include authentication, intrusion detection, access control, and uses of cryptographic algorithms.
 Emphasis is placed on encouraging the programmer to practice security-aware programming practices.
 Recommended: COMP 311.
 Prerequisites: COMP 245 and 268.